 Nitesh was already in the fourth stage of cancer, which made the treatment even more challenging.
 He was always occupied with either watching TV, working on the computer, or sleeping.
 We had our disagreements, but as a patient, he had his own perspective, which I had to respect.

 As his caregiver, I felt that it was my responsibility to take care of him, but as he progressed to the fourth stage, everything became more challenging.
 During one of our visits to the hospital, Nitesh confided in me that he wished someone could guide him and attend to his needs.
 I promised him that I would always take care of him and take the lead in everything, from surgery to chemotherapy and radiation.

 Chemotherapy and its Side Effects

-It was time to start the next treatment for Nitesh.
-He shifted to Pune because Mumbai was relatively more polluted.
-He wanted to breathe in the open air and do pranayama and yoga.
-In addition, I faced many challenges from his doctor in Mumbai.
-We were exploring some lifestyle changes for him.
+It was time for Nitesh to start his next treatment, so we decided to shift to Pune as it was less polluted than Mumbai, and Nitesh wanted to practice pranayama and yoga in the open air.
+We faced many challenges with his doctor in Mumbai as we were exploring some lifestyle changes for him.

-The process of stage 4 cancer was tougher than that of stage 3 cancer.
-In the third stage, Nitesh was taking care of himself and his treatment.
-My role was limited to making food and arranging notes and study material from the college.
-We were quite hopeful in the third stage.
-We believed that everything would be normal after the chemo sessions.
+The transition from stage 3 to stage 4 cancer was quite challenging.
+In the third stage, Nitesh was taking care of himself and his treatment, and my role was limited to cooking and arranging study material for him.
+We were optimistic during the third stage, thinking that everything would return to normal after chemo sessions.